tsfu/airlog/README.md

 - Update the route on earth along with trip
 - Check ID uniqueness
 - Fix mobile table UI x-overflow
+- Remove unused things and warning info from Cesium viewer

 ## TODOs
  - Enhance UI on earth: small info cards on the route?